Don't trust your eyes: on the (un)reliability of feature visualizations: Image sources

 \section{Image sources}

-\paragraph{\cref{fig:arbitrary_visualizations}.} ``Girl with a Pearl Earring'' was downloaded from \href{https://commons.wikimedia.org/wiki/File:1665_Girl_with_a_Pearl_Earring.jpg}{here} and is public domain according to the website. ``Puppies'' (West Highland White Terrier puppies) by Lucie Tylová, Westik.cz was downloaded from \href{https://en.wikipedia.org/wiki/Puppy#/media/File:Westie_pups.jpg }{here} and is licensed under \href{https://creativecommons.org/licenses/by-sa/3.0/}{CC BY-SA 3.0} according to the website. ``Mona Lisa'' was downloaded from \href{https://commons.wikimedia.org/wiki/File:Mona_Lisa,_by_Leonardo_da_Vinci,_from_C2RMF_retouched.jpg}{here} and is public domain according to the website.
+\paragraph{\cref{fig:arbitrary_visualizations}.} ``Girl with a Pearl Earring'' by Johannes Vermeer was downloaded from \href{https://commons.wikimedia.org/wiki/File:1665_Girl_with_a_Pearl_Earring.jpg}{here} and is public domain according to the website. ``Puppies'' (West Highland White Terrier puppies) by Lucie Tylová, Westik.cz was downloaded from \href{https://en.wikipedia.org/wiki/Puppy#/media/File:Westie_pups.jpg }{here} and is licensed under \href{https://creativecommons.org/licenses/by-sa/3.0/}{CC BY-SA 3.0} according to the website. ``Mona Lisa'' by Leonardo da Vinci was downloaded from \href{https://commons.wikimedia.org/wiki/File:Mona_Lisa,_by_Leonardo_da_Vinci,_from_C2RMF_retouched.jpg}{here} and is public domain according to the website.
 All three images were cropped to size $224 \times 224$ pixels.
 The photographs were then embedded in the weights of a single convolutional layer and to some degree recovered by the feature visualization method, subject to distortion by the method's transformations.